Regularizing Extrapolation in Causal Inference: SYNTHETIC DATA STUDY

-\section{Synthetic Data Study}
+We argue that $\gamma$ should be treated as a sensitivity parameter rather than a tuning parameter, and encourage researchers to examine the full set of estimates it spans.
+We recommend the following procedure: \begin{enumerate}[leftmargin=*] \item Fix $\lambda$ via cross-validation on the standard balancing weights problem (i.e., with $\gamma = 0$). \item Sweep $\gamma$ over a grid from $0$ to a value $\gamma_{\max}$ at which all weights become non-negative. \item For each $\gamma$, record the point estimate, covariate balance (RMSE), and negative influence. \item Examine how estimates change across this range to assess sensitivity to parametric assumptions. \end{enumerate} If the goal is a single point estimate, we can instead choose $\gamma^*$ in the spirit of Lepski's method, selecting the largest $\gamma$ for which the change in the point estimate remains below a researcher-defined cutoff.

+\section{SYNTHETIC DATA STUDY}

-We evaluate our approach using synthetic data with both (i) linear and (ii) nonlinear data-generating processes (DGPs) where the target point lies outside the convex hull of training points, creating a challenging extrapolation scenario with limited sample size (10 training units) (see Figure~\ref{fig: convex_hull}).
-We provide a brief summary in the main text and defer the full description and analysis to Appendix \ref{sec: simulation}.
+We evaluate our approach using synthetic data with both linear and nonlinear data generating processes (DGPs) where the target point lies outside the convex hull of training points (Figure~\ref{fig: convex_hull}), creating a challenging extrapolation scenario with limited sample size ($n = 10$ training units, $n/p = 5$).
+We also consider a high-dimensional setting ($p = 5000$, $n/p = 0.2$) using the Friedman DGP.
+Full descriptions and additional figures are provided in Appendix~\ref{sec: simulation}.